Gator96100/ProxSpace/gcc-arm-none-eabi/share/doc/gcc-arm-none-eabi/readme.txt

 one is the standard newlib and the other is newlib-nano for code size.
 To distinguish them, we rename the size optimized libraries as:

     libc.a --> libc_nano.a
     libg.a --> libg_nano.a

 To use newlib-nano, users should provide additional gcc compile and link time
 option:

     --specs=nano.specs

 At compile time, a 'newlib.h' header file especially configured for newlib-nano will be used if --specs=nano.specs is passed to the compiler.

-Nano.specs also handles two additional gcc libraries: libstdc++_nano.a and libsupc++_nano.a, which are optimized for code size.
+nano.specs also handles two additional gcc libraries: libstdc++_nano.a and libsupc++_nano.a, which are optimized for code size.

 For example:

-$ arm-none-eabi-gcc src.c --specs=nano.specs $(OTHER_OPTIONS)
+    $ arm-none-eabi-gcc src.c --specs=nano.specs ${OTHER_OPTIONS}

-This option can also work together with other specs options like --specs=rdimon.specs
+This option can also work together with other specs options like:

+    --specs=rdimon.specs

-Please note that --specs=nano.specs is a both a compiler and linker option.
+Please note that --specs=nano.specs is both a compiler and linker option.
 Be sure to include in both compiler and linker options if compiling and linking are separated.